nbrest/kamehouse/README.md

 * Angular
 * jQuery

-- The responsive layout was developed and tested for Samsung S8, Note8+ (and Pixel 2 using chrome dev tools).
-It's not tested nor supported in other mobile devices.
+The responsive layout was developed and tested for Samsung S8, Note8+ (and Pixel 2 using chrome dev tools).
+It's neither tested nor supported in other mobile devices.
 It was also tested mainly on Chrome and Firefox on desktop.
 It probably needs several more breakpoints and fixes for other devices and browsers.

 ##### SCM:
 * Maven